quophietee/Housingdata-analysis/README.md

-# Housingdata-analysis
+# Housing Data Analysis

 # 1. Introduction
 This report presents a comprehensive data analysis of a housing dataset containing information on residential properties.
 The goal of the analysis is to uncover key patterns that influence house prices based on the amenities in the different houses in the areas.
 Also to assess data quality, and build predictive insights to inform pricing strategies or investment decisions.

-# 2. Objective
+# 2. Objectives
 The purpose of this project is to analyze a housing dataset to:
 ● Determine the average, minimum, and maximum house prices in the different Area
 ● Identify structural and feature-based patterns influencing pricing ● Explore the relationship between property area, air-condition, number of bedrooms, and house pricing
- Target Variable (Sales Price)
+● Target Variable (Sales Price)
 ● Support predictive insights and guide prescriptive strategies for pricing and development focus

 # 3. Project Overview